-The Kochi to Tashkent air route connects Katunayake (CMB) to Tashkent (TAS).
+The Kochi to Tashkent air route connects Kochi Airport (COK) to Tashkent (TAS).
 This is one of the busiest international routes with multiple daily departures operated by 4 airlines.

 As an international route, travellers need a valid passport and appropriate visa for the destination country.
 It's recommended to arrive at the airport at least 3 hours before departure for international flights.